AnthonyDickson/bacteria-project/README.md

 I utilise cross-validation to make sure the performance achieved by the models are not just achieved by random chance and to assess the variance in scores introduced by the different ways of splitting the data.
 Models are evaluated using repeated stratified k-fold cross validation which does 3-fold cross-validation 20 times.
 This means that for each model, 60 individual instances are fitted and evaluated.
-The scores for each model are given as the mean score +/- two standard deviations of the scores from the 60 indvidually fitted models.
+The scores for each model are calculated from the 60 individually fitted instances, and are given as the mean score ± two standard deviations.

 To help prevent overfitting the CNN I first train a single instance of the CNN model before performing cross-validation.
 I train the model for 1000 episodes and use early stopping so that training is stopped if the validation loss does not decrease for more than 10 epochs.